pattichis/AIM/README.md

 This document contains links to select datasets, models, papers, and related PyTorch links related to AI in Medical Image Analysis.<br />
 The links have been verified in December, 2025.

-🔴 **Important:** Click on the Outline button (upper-right button in GitHub) for a table of contents and to jump to a particular topic.
+🔴 **Important:** Click on the Outline button (upper-right button in GitHub) for a table of contents and to jump to a particular topic.<br />
 🔴 **Important:** Right-click on each link to open in a new browser window.

 Please reference: